TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/BE.rst

    :type: text
    :Default: 'totp'

-   Set the identifier of the multi-factor authentication provider, recommended for all users.
+   Set the identifier of the
+   :ref:`multi-factor authentication provider <multi-factor-authentication-included-providers>`, recommended for all users.

 .. index::